 This bill establishes requirements for reporting and maintaining prescription drug prices and requirements for transparency of prescription drug benefits.
-Article 1 requires health carriers to file drug formularies with the commissioner of commerce, requires drug manufacturers to report price and other information for certain drugs, and limits when prices can be increased for formulary drugs subject to reporting.
+Article 1 requires health carriers to file drug formularies with the commissioner of commerce, requires drug manufacturers to report price and other information for certain drugs, and requires notice to be provided when prices are increased for formulary drugs subject to reporting.
 Article 2 modifies requirements for electronic prescribing, establishes requirements for health plan companies to make available formularies and related benefit information, and establishes requirements for formulary changes made by health plan companies.